s1cyan/s1cyan.github.io/index.md

 ---

-I am a third year Macaulay Honors student studying computer science at the City College of New York.
-I am currently a Software Development intern at Cornell Tech under Professor Yoav Artzi, developing interactive 3D environments for situated natural language understanding.
-I enjoy trying different, and hopefully easier, alternative solutions to problems when I code.
-When I'm not working on projects I enjoy playing FPS games, watching eSports and reading fantasy novels.
+I am a Computer Science major in my senior year with proficiency in C#, C++, Python and Perl.
+Previously I have worked with Cornell Tech's NLP group, under Professor Yoav Artzi, on interactive simulated house environments for natural language learning research using Unity5.
+My personal website: http://s1cyan.github.io/ , has more details on what I have worked on as well as what I am currently working on.
+Each project will have a link to their corresponding repositories.

 <!--<a href="http://ec2-52-91-17-127.compute-1.amazonaws.com" target="_blank">Try the interactive simulation environments that I made for the NLP group at Cornell Tech</a>-->